 Where a student would benefit from more specialist support, mentoring, counselling and the expertise of an educational psychologist can be provided during the school day.
-Our school counsellors are:
+A number of different counsellors are employed by the school, some of whom have specialisms such as in working with adopted children.
+A dietitian is also able to provide specialist support.